serpent-os/serpentos.com/docs/blog/posts/january-updates.md

 to a shiny new Rust codebase.
 While we don't have an *immediately* pressing need for the port to come online, it will certainly address some "v1 issues" and ensure the best-in-class development experience for our contributors.

+## Licensing

+In our pursuit for a sustainable, community oriented project, we've been doing a lot of in house organisation.
+Very importantly, we've now [relicensed](https://github.com/serpent-os/recipes/issues/2) our packaging recipes to [MPL-2.0](https://spdx.org/licenses/MPL-2.0.html), bringing them in line with the license chosen for our current engineering efforts (`moss`, etc).

+To reiterate a critical point, we require that our contributions are attributed to the virtual collective "Serpent OS Developers" to ensure we're unable to relicense any contributions *without express consent of the contributors involved*.

+Additionally we picked MPL-2.0 over Zlib due to some distinct advantages in relation to patent trolls.
+In combination we believe both the project and our users will have the greatest protection from patent trolls and fiscally-motivated relicensing.

 ## As I Raise My Trigger Finger